Skip to main content

 1. Click Settings in the sidebar.

-3. You will see the custom fields page, organized by entity type:
+3. You will see the custom fields page, organized into collapsible sections by entity type:

 • Booking custom fields